A Love Supreme: Legacy

-According to Joachim-Ernst Berendt, the album's hymn-like quality permeated modern jazz and rock music.
-As Christgau explains, the record was "adored by American hippies from the Byrds and Carlos Santana on down, and served as theme music to Lester Bangs's wake at CBGB".
 Musicians such as Joshua Redman and U2, who mention the album in their song "Angel of Harlem", have mentioned the influence of the album on their own work.
-Both Santana and fellow guitarist John McLaughlin have called the album one of their biggest early influences and recorded Love Devotion Surrender in 1973 as a tribute.
-"Every so often this ceases to be a jazz record and is more avant-garde contemporary classical," said Neil Hannon of the band The Divine Comedy.
+Guitarists Carlos Santana and John McLaughlin called the album one of their biggest early influences, and they teamed up to record Love Devotion Surrender in 1973 as a tribute.
+"Every so often this ceases to be a jazz record and is more avant-garde contemporary classical", said Neil Hannon of the band the Divine Comedy.
 "I love the combination of abstract piano that's all sort of 'clang', and weird chords with wailing saxophone over the top."